 Heritage Clay Tiles Ltd can also advise their customers about what type of traditional clay tiles would be required when we factor in the pitch of the roof, as some tiles may not be very suitable for builds with especially steep or shallow gradients.
 Our team at Heritage Clay Tiles Ltd will be happy to assist you in any way we can.

 With many years of expertise in the building trade, Heritage Clay Tiles Ltd are proud to be the number one manufacturer and supplier of quality clay roof tiles to the London building trade.
-Our quality control and careful manufacturing process is second to none.
+Our quality control is second to none.

 Our London customers know what they want and they trust us to deliver the best quality and value clay roof tiles for their building projects.